 Crema is the tasty, smooth layer of foam that sits on top of a freshly pulled shot of espresso.
 For many espresso lovers, crema is the star of the show, and getting a shot without crema is a major disappointment.
 Interestingly, crema is not something baristas control outright.
 Instead, how much crema is produced when pulling a shot depends on many factors, some related to the coffee bean and others that rely on the espresso machine’s quality.

 In this article, we’re going to explore the world of espresso crema.
-We’ll cover how it’s produced, what makes crema desirable, and how you can make espresso with more crema yourself at home.
+We will cover how it is produced, what makes crema desirable, and how you can make espresso with more crema yourself at home.
 Let’s begin.

 We mentioned in the introduction that many espresso aficionados hold crema in high regard, but not everyone agrees on crema’s importance.
 Some people believe that crema, while nice to have, is more or less independent of the overall quality of a shot of espresso.
 So, what does crema add to espresso anyway?